Toward single particle reconstruction without particle picking: Breaking the detection limit: Introduction

-The unique issues raised by small particles have been mitigated by recent technological advances in the field, including the use of Volta phase plates~\cite{khoshouei2017cryo,liang2017phase} and scaffolding cages~\cite{liu2018nearatomic}.
-Despite this progress, detecting small molecules in the micrographs remains a challenge.
+Recovering smaller molecular structures using cryo-EM is an active research effort~\cite{zhang2019cryo,wu2020low,bai2021seeing}, mostly focused on sample preparation techniques and hardware developments, such as Volta phase plates~\cite{khoshouei2017cryo,liang2017phase}, laser phase plates~\cite{schwartz2019laser}, and scaffolding cages~\cite{liu2018near}, as well as steady improvements in the data processing pipeline.
+Despite this progress, detecting small molecules in the micrographs remains a challenge (see Figure~\ref{fig:10249}).
 We note that nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography are well suited to reconstruct small molecules.
-Yet, cryo--EM has a lot to offer even for molecules with already known structures obtained via NMR spectroscopy or X-ray crystallography, because these methods have limited ability to distinguish conformational variability.
+Yet, cryo-EM has a lot to offer even for molecules with already known structures obtained via NMR spectroscopy or X-ray crystallography, because these methods have limited ability to distinguish conformational variability~\cite{sorzano2019survey}.

 In this paper, we argue that there is a gap between the two questions in Henderson's quoted excerpt above, and that one may be able to exploit it to design better reconstruction algorithms.
 Specifically, the impossibility of particle picking does not necessarily imply impossibility of particle reconstruction.
 Indeed, the aim is only to reconstruct the molecule: estimating the locations of the particles in the micrograph is merely a helpful intermediate stage when it can be done.
-Our main message is that the limits particle picking imposes on molecule size do not necessarily translate into limits on particle reconstruction.
+Our main message is that, while a molecule's size may limit our ability to pick particles, that does not necessarily translate into a limit on our ability to reconstruct the molecule.

-As a proof of concept, we first study a toy model for which it is easier to convey the mathematical principles.
-In this model, an unknown image appears multiple times at unknown locations in each of several micrographs, each affected by additive Gaussian noise---see Figure~\ref{fig:micro_example} for an illustration.
-The goal is to estimate the planted image.
-The task is challenging in particular when the SNR is low enough that particle picking (identifying the locations of each image in each micrograph) cannot be done reliably.
-This problem is interesting on its own as it appears in other scientific applications, including spike sorting~\cite{lewicki1998review}, passive radar~\cite{gogineni2017passive} and system identification~\cite{ljung1998system}.